-- 2. Check to ensure the Oil Pressure Gauge reads normal. - Make sure the engine fan is turning by switching the Engine Fan Switch from AUTO to MAN (Manual).
+- 2. Check to ensure the Oil Pressure Gauge reads normal. - Make sure the engine fan is turning by switching the Engine Fan Switch from AUTO to MAN (Manual). - Idle the engine to see if this reduces the coolant temperature.
+If the temperature does not begin to drop, shut off the engine and contact your nearest authorized dealer. - If the temperature begins to return to normal, allow the engine to idle 3 to 5 minutes before shutting it off.

-- Increase the engine speed to about one-half of full operating speed, or 1,100 to 1,200 rpm, maximum for 2 or 3 minutes. - Return the engine speed to normal idle.
-Monitor the engine temperature.
-After the temperature returns to normal, allow the engine to idle 3 to 5 minutes before shutting it off.
-This allows the engine to cool gradually and uniformly. - 6.
-If overheating came from severe operating conditions, the temperature should have cooled by this time.
+This allows the engine to cool gradually and uniformly.

+- If overheating came from severe operating conditions, the temperature should have cooled by this time.
 If it has not, stop the engine and let it cool before checking to see if the coolant is low. - Be sure the vehicle is parked on level ground or the readings may be incorrect.
-Check the coolant level at the cooling module surge tank.
+Check the coolant level at the coolant surge tank.

 Check the coolant level after each trip when the engine has cooled.
-The coolant level should be visible within the surge tank -add coolant if necessary.
+The coolant level should be visible within the surge tank.
+Add coolant if necessary.